Guide

 |

-element will render in an “unselected” state.
-On iOS, this will prevent the user from being able to select the first item, because iOS does not fire a change
+If the initial value of your v-model expression does not match any of the options, the <select> element will render in an “unselected” state.
+On iOS, this will prevent the user from being able to select the first item, because iOS does not fire a change event in this case.
+It is therefore recommended to provide a disabled option with an empty value, as demonstrated in the example above.

 Multiple select (bound to Array):